Step 3: Send a POST Request

 }

-Once you post your request to your custom endpoint, click the Refresh button.
-You should now see the timestamp of your most recent request and should be able to click View Raw Request to view the raw JSON data.
+You should now see the timestamp of your most recent request.
+Click View Raw Request to view the raw JSON data and API logs.

-view raw request
+View raw request